lloiser/go-debug/README.md

   relativeFile: "...",
   // the full path of the project root folder
   workspaceRoot: "...",
-  // this contains all environment variables known to atom including the "env" variables from above
+  // this contains all environment variables known to atom including the "env" variables from above.
+  // They can be used like so "${env.GOPATH}/src/..."
-  env: { "<key>": "<value>"}
+  env: { "<key>": "<value>" }
 }
 ```